Counseling - Student Affairs, Master of Education

 This plan is appropriate if you are seeking graduate preparation in counseling with a specialization in student affairs within higher education.

 Our plan is built on the philosophy that counseling is a foundation for student affairs work.
 When you complete this program, you are prepared for professional roles in student affairs positions in higher education.

-This plan meets the CAS standards for professional preparation programs in student affairs and the coursework requirement for the national counselor certification of the National Board of Certified Counselors.
+This program meets the Council for the Advancement of Standards in Higher Education (CAS) standards for professional preparation programs in student affairs, the counseling courses meet Council for Accreditation of Counseling and Related Educational Programs standards, and with additional counseling coursework, the requirement for the national counselor certification of the National Board of Certified Counselors.

 To receive a master’s degree at Northern Arizona University, you must complete a planned group of courses from one or more subject areas, consisting of at least 30 units of graduate-level courses.
 Many master’s degree programs require more than 30 units.

 You must additionally complete:

 - All requirements for your specific academic plan(s).
 This may include a thesis.

 - All graduate work with a cumulative grade point average of at least 3.0.